 And this what Delhi High Court ruled out.
 Zara had a presence in India since 2010 when it opened its first store through a joint venture and has also applied for a few trademarks in India.
 The restaurant was forced to change its name and now it operates under the name of Tapas Bar.

 Every business must understand the severity of such trademark laws and how it can hamper the company’s growth.
-It is best to hire business professional services operating in legal space to ensure protection against such futuristic compliance issues.
+Further, having an idea of how to register brand name is advantageous for startup owners.
+Yet, It is best to hire business professional services operating in legal space to ensure protection against such futuristic compliance issues.
 Most of the trademark infringement cases take into consideration the proof of prior use even if the trademark is not registered.
 Therefore, it is important to keep your trademark use in pamphlets, newspapers ads, etc. handy in case you are required to fight a legal battle.